KnowageLabs/Knowage-Documentation/chapter_4/resource_manager.rst

          With the Knowage Community Edition the Resource Manager  will be able to manage just the **models** folder in order to define metadata for data mining analysis.
 With the Knowage Enterprise Edition,  will be able to manage all Knowage's installation resources.

-The **Resource Manager** functionality available under the **TOOLS** section of Knowage main menu, as shown in Figure below, allows you to manage all files within the Resources folder of the Knowage's installation.
-In next sections we will see in details how to use the Resource Manager feature.
+The **Resource Manager** functionality available under the **TOOLS** section of the Knowage main menu, allows the management of all files within the *Resources* folder of the Knowage installation.

 .. figure:: media/resource_mng_1_8.1.png

     Resource Manager from menu.

-As default, the system shows files starting by the root directory:
+By default, the system shows files starting by the root directory:

 .. figure:: media/resource_mng_2.png